Netherlands - Generic Functions for data exchange Implementation Guide

 Introduction

 Authentication is the process of verifying the identity of an entity.
-In the context of healthcare, authentication is used to verify the identity of healthcare professionals and care organisations.
+In the context of healthcare, authentication is used to verify the identity of healthcare professionals and care organizations.
 This is important to ensure that only authorized entities can access sensitive information and resources.

 Requirements

-There exists a multitude of authentication solutions, therefore it is important to define the requirements for a authentication in the context of healthcare.
+There exists a multitude of authentication solutions, therefore it is important to define the requirements for authentication in the context of healthcare.
 The requirements are:

 • Work with identity claims from the authoritative sources